-This bird sanctuary is all about traversing and exploring the wild side of mighty nature.
-Yes, spreading over a geographical boundary of three districts of Kapurthala, Ferozepur, and Amritsar; Harike Wetland and Bird Sanctuary is a must-visit for any travel buff.
+This bird sanctuary is all about traversing and exploring the wild side of the mighty nature.
+Spreading over a geographical boundary of three districts of Kapurthala, Ferozepur, and Amritsar; Harike Wetland and Bird Sanctuary is a must-visit for any travel buff.
 It is simply a delight to witness a large number of birds flocking here.
 Such sites are no less than a heaven for wildlife photographers to click timeless snaps of their careers.

 Home to a great number of migratory birds, this sanctuary sees around 20,000 migratory ducks and 200 species of birds on an annual basis.
 Talking about migratory birds, many unheard varieties of birds can be found here.
 These include the grass bird, sulphur- bellied warbler, great crested grebe, white-browed fantail, yellow-legged gull, brown shrike, common wood shrike, white-tailed stonechat, yellow-eyed pigeon, tufted duck, and yellow-crowned woodpecker.
-And not just birds, if you are lucky then you might just be able to spot several wild animals too like jungle cat, smooth Indian otter, mongoose, and Indian wild boar.
+Not just birds, if you are lucky then you might just be able to spot several wild animals too like a jungle cat, smooth Indian otter, mongoose, and Indian wild boar.

 The winter season is the best time to visit the Harike Wetland And Bird Sanctuary.
 This is the time when unlike any other season the region is frequented by a lot of migratory birds and that is simply a delight to watch.